 - Make an inquiry

-The Regent has a convenient location within central Beijing, just a five minute walk from Wangfujing Street, which is home to some excellent shopping and dining options should you want to venture away from your hotel in the evening.
-If you're looking to travel a little further towards Tiananmen Square or the Forbidden City, it’s still only a 20 to 30 minute walk, or you can hop on the metro - there's a station just outside the hotel.
+The Regent has a convenient location within central Beijing, just a five-minute walk from Wangfujing Street, which is home to some excellent shopping and dining options should you want to venture away from your hotel in the evening.
+If you're looking to travel a little further toward Tiananmen Square or the Forbidden City, it’s still only a 20- to 30-minute walk, or you can hop on the metro — there's a station just outside the hotel.

 The Regent has four restaurants, including the Lei Garden, which has been awarded a Michelin star for its exceptional Cantonese cuisine.
 The other three restaurants are also excellent options: Morton’s The Steakhouse offers quality prime-aged steak, fresh seafood as well as appetizers and desserts; Daccapo offers contemporary Western cuisine; and Jinbao 99 serves both modern Asian and international dishes in either buffet or à la carte styles.

 Children aged 5 to 12 are warmly welcomed to the hotel, and can even fill in their own fun check-in cards on arrival.
 Children's menus are available at the restaurants, as well as games to encourage mental stimulation during the meal.

 On site facilities include a business center, well-equipped fitness center, a 25-meter indoor pool and a spa offering a variety of treatments.